bkimmelv2/blackjack-app/README.md

 # A Game of Blackjack

-This is a game app design to allow the user to play a game of Blackjack against a computer controlled dealer.
+This is a game app designed to allow the user to play a game of Blackjack against a computer controlled dealer.

 ## Description